-During the year VDM borrowed an additional AUD \$1,500,000 and USD \$2,134,000 under the Framework Loan Agreement ("FLA") with its largest shareholder, Australia Kengkong Investments Co Pty Ltd ("Kengkong").
+VDM has a shareholder loan for \$9,800,000 (2017: \$9,098,000) with its largest shareholder, Australia Kengkong Investments Co Pty Ltd ("Kengkong") under a Framework Loan Agreement ("FLA").
 The FLA contemplates the parties entering into a secured one-year 6% loan facility that will incorporate the FLA liabilities.
 Until that occurs, the FLA advances plus interest accrued at 6% per annum are immediately repayable in the denominated currency when demanded by Kengkong.